donkirkby/chess-kit/docs/rules.md

 pile to make a new draw pile if it runs out.

 When you capture a piece, your piece keeps any checkers that the captured piece was stacked on.
-Capturing a boosted piece leaves you hobbled, but capturing a hobbled piece leaves you boosted!
+Capturing a carrying piece leaves you tarred, and capturing a tarred piece leaves you carrying.
 Don't forget that opposite colour checkers immediately cancel each other and get returned to their owners.

-Besides neutralizing a hobble checker by adding one of your own, there is another way to remove it: get it to the back rank of the board.
-If you do, just remove the hobble checker and return it to your opponent.
+Besides neutralizing a tarring checker by adding one of your own, there is another way to remove it: get it to the back rank of the board.
+If you do, just remove the tarring checker and return it to your opponent.

 #### Drawing Cards
 After moving a piece and possibly playing a card, draw cards until you have the same number of cards as checkers off the board.
-In practice, this means that you only draw if you spent a booster checker or received a hobble checker from your opponent.
+In practice, this means that you draw when you or your opponent cancel a pair of checkers or when you throw a stack of checkers more than one square.

 #### Special Cases
-You may not castle, if either the king or the rook is boosted.
-During castling, you may not move your king through squares that could be attacked by booster moves.
-You may not move a piece to reveal a check on your king, even if you then use a booster move to block the check again.
+You may not castle, if either the king or the rook have checkers.

-Hobbled pieces move like pawns, but do not move two spaces on their first move.
+Tarred pieces move like pawns, but do not move two spaces on their first move.
+A tarred piece may capture an enemy pawn en passant.
-You may capture a pawn en passant at the usual square after a regular move of two squares.
-You may not capture en passant if the pawn used a booster move, and you may not use a booster move to capture en passant.
-A pawn that moves to the back rank immediately promotes, and may continue making booster moves if it is still boosted.

 ### Winning
-Win by checkmate, as in regular chess, but you may use booster moves to threaten the king.
+Win by checkmate, as in regular chess.

 ### Variants
 Make the game more predictable by using fewer checkers cards in the deck or